Bug Out Location: How To Find One You Can Afford

 2. Water Availability

-So why would you choose a property that puts you at direct odds with the most crucial survival resource?
+So, why would you choose a property that puts you in direct conflict with the most crucial survival resource?

-Unless you have a massive water self replenishing storage system (a.k.a. large storage tanks and rainwater collection systems), you’ll want a pond, lake, river, or stream nearby.
+Unless you’ve got a massive self-replenishing water storage system (think large tanks and rainwater collection systems), you’ll want a pond, lake, river, or stream nearby.

-If this is you, check out this device that creates water from the air.
+For those planning to bug out in the desert, your BIGGEST challenge will be water procurement.
+If that’s you, check out this device that creates water from the air.

-Water is also necessary for sanitation and is great for constant power generation purposes (running water only).
+Water is also essential for sanitation and is perfect for constant power generation (if you have running water, that is).

-If you have running water moving down a slope at a decent speed, you can harness the energy by setting up a hydro-power generator.
+If you’ve got running water moving down a slope at a decent speed, you can tap into that energy by setting up a hydropower generator.
+Don’t underestimate this potential; small hydroelectric systems can power a basic homestead.

 • Are there any water resources on (or very near) the property?